 But that’s a lie.

-At it’s core, economics is about the flow of goods, services, and value within a society.
+At its core, economics is about the flow of goods, services, and value within a society.
 As Lionel Robbins famously put it:

 Economics … studies human behavior as a relationship between given ends and scarce means which have alternative uses.

-Look close.
+Look closely.
 Really, economics is about values.
 What ends are we aiming for?
 What ends are fundamental human rights that everyone should and must have access to?
 What goods and services are of most value?
 When we have scarce means, what takes priority?

-Despite what we say with our words, the way we set up our economy is how we answer these fundamental, moral questions for our society.
+The way we set up our economy is how we answer these fundamental, moral questions for our society.